zuki-dev/zuki/CONTRIBUTING.md

 Thanks for your interest in contributing!
 This is a personal project, but I welcome contributions from the community.

+## ⚠️ EARLY DEVELOPMENT NOTICE ⚠️

+**This project is in early development and APIs may change frequently without warning.**

+Please check the [roadmap in the README](README.md) to see the current development priorities for the MVP (0.1.0) release.

 ## Getting Started

 1. Fork the repository